 Whittingehame Farm School

-The school was co-educational and intended for some 150 - 170 children over its lifetime from January 1939 to September 1941.
+When Balfour’s descendent, his nephew Robert Balfour, Viscount Traprain (later 3rd Earl Balfour), offered Whittingehame as a school for Jewish children, his offer was taken up gladly.
+The house, grounds and land sufficient for a farm were leased to The Whittingehame Farm School Ltd., a non-profit making organisation which aimed to educate and train Jewish children in the range of agricultural skills which would enable them to be useful contributors to both their British hosts and potentially to Jewish Palestine.
+Its chairman was Captain Robert Solomon.
+The school was co-educational and intended for some 150 - 170 children at a time.
+According to Countess Balfour, it housed and educated some three to four hundred children over its lifetime from January 1939 to September 1941.
 The initial intake was fifty-one and numbers varied as pupils left on attaining sixteen (perhaps seventeen).
 Normally boys outnumbered girls by two to one.
 Clearly getting the children (aged between fourteen and sixteen) into Whittingehame was one thing but being able to finance such an enterprise was another.
 A significant portion of the school’s prospectus was devoted to finance.

 A group of Whittingehame School pupils

-(Norbert Abeles back row extreme right, partially obscured)
+(Norbert Abeles back row extreme right, partially obscured.
+Eli Fachler extreme right)

 In its advertisements eye-catching headlines included “To the boy or girl refugee: you can help Britain in the most vital department of her war effort, in the production of food” and “To the guardian of a refugee child: agriculture, more than any other career, offers lasting prospects.”

 At the early stage the list of staff was fairly vague, but the second headmaster was Charles Maxwell, M.A.
-The first head had only lasted a few weeks as he proved unsuited to the task, lacking any control over the high-spirited children.
+The first head, Mr A. Corinth White, had only lasted a few weeks as he proved unsuited to the task, lacking sufficient control over the high-spirited children.
+His teaching style was too traditional to sit easily with such a polyglot group.

 Charles R. Maxwell: Whittingehame’s second headmaster.